Updated 15/11/2024

 Freshwater fish

 Freshwater fish - the types of fish found in rivers and lakes - are generally considered more beginner-friendly than saltwater fish.
-This is because their natural environments are often more changeable, and so their habitat needs tend to be slightly less precise than that of saltwater fish.
+This is because their natural environments are often more changeable, and so their habitat needs tend to be slightly less precise than that of saltwater fish, making them easier to care for if you’re starting out.

 Common freshwater fish include Goldfish, Guppies, Zebrafish, Neon Tetra and betta fish - all of which are pretty simple to take care of.